Application Checklist

 Tests must have been taken within 24 months of your application.
 Please review the English language proficiency requirements.

-For the purpose of your online application, you may upload your unofficial English language proficiency test results to your application, or submit your results electronically:
+When you are applying, you can either upload your unofficial English language proficiency test results directly to your application or ask the test provider to send your results electronically to UBC:

 Proof of residency